LLNL/hatchet/docs/index.rst

   $ pip install llnl-hatchet

+For Lawrence Livermore National Laboratory users, we recommend using the hatchet installation directly.
+For more information, see :doc:`Using Hatchet on LLNL Systems <llnl>`.

 If you are new to hatchet and want to start using it, see :doc:`Getting Started
 <getting_started>`, or refer to the full :doc:`User Guide <user_guide>` below.